kubevirt/project-infra/docs/debugging-resources/prow.md

 ![Prow Job Details Page](prow-job-details.png)

-After you click on a job link in the prow status page you are taken to the job run overview page that, when finished, contains information about tests (if available), the log file (normally showing the relevant portion to highlight where it failed), and links to details (i.e. full log (see at the bottom)
+After you click on a job link in the prow status page you are taken to the job run overview page that, when finished, contains information about tests (if available), the log file (normally showing the relevant portion to highlight where it failed), and links to details (i.e. full log (see at the bottom).

 At the top of the page you see links to other detail sections:
 * job history - shows you the history of all job runs on a presubmit job for a specific lane.